VelinGeorgiev/spfx-react-mega-menu/README.md

-# SPFx React Mega Menu Application Customizer Extention #
+# SPFx React Mega Menu Application Customizer Extension #

 ## Summary

-This sample shows how we can build responsive customizable site mega menu as application customizer using fabric ui and SharePoint theme classes.
+This sample shows site mega menu.
+Application customizer is used along with SharePoint List to store the menu items.

 ![SPFx React Mega Menu with large items list](./assets/menu.gif)

-### Responsive and Themable

-Since the sample makes use of the Fabric UI Panels and some SharePoint theme classes the mega menu scales correctly on mobile devices and shows the current SharePoint site theme.
+The React Fabric UI Framework and SharePoint theme classes are also used to bring the responsiveness and Office 365 look and feel.

 ![SPFx mobile responsive React Mega Menu with large items list](./assets/menu2.gif)

-### Can be used as centralized site collection mega menu as well as stand alone mega menu per sub web
+### Can be used as centralized site collection mega menu as well as standalone   per sub web

 The sample has two modes.
-Can be used as site collection mega menu meaning one menu for all the subsites managed centraly from the root web of the site collection, but can also be used as stand alone SharePoint web mega menu where separate sites have and manage their own mega menus.
+Can be used as site collection mega menu meaning one menu for all the subsites managed centrally from the root web of the site collection, but can also be used as standalone SharePoint web mega menu where separate sites have and manage their own mega menus.
-Note: By default second option is enabled.
+Note: By default, second option is enabled.
 To set it up as a centralized mega menu for a site collection, two parameters in the `sharepoint/assets/elements.xml` should be changed.
-First change is on the custom action element where the rootWebOnly param should be changed to `true` like on the snipet below:
+First change is on the custom action element where the rootWebOnly parameter should be changed to `true`, e.g:
 ```xml
     <CustomAction
         Title="ReactMegaMenu"